Zipang (manga): Fictional

 Navigation Officer aboard the JDS Mirai (DDG-182).
 Oguri is best friends with Kadomatsu and Kikuchi during their time in the Maritime Academy.
 He is joint third in command alongside Kikuchi aboard Mirai.
 Oguri is the most outspoken of the three of them, but he is also impulsive when making decisions.
 In contrast, his personality is opposite to Kikuchi.
 When Kusaka was initially rescued, Oguri proposes that they should release information to him, without thinking of the consequences.
 He often goes into debate with Kikuchi on whether it's right to attack their own people from the past out of self-defense, or taking innocent lives even though Mirai is being attacked by enemy forces, changing the past as a result.
 When Kadomatsu goes after Kusaka in Manchuria, Oguri and the rest of the crew set up C4 explosives around Mirai in any case the ship is about to be captured.
-When Kikuchi stages his mutiny and ousts Kadomatsu as captain, Oguri is ordered by Kadomatsu to stay on board Mirai to keep an eye on Kikuchi's actions, even though he wished to leave with Kadomatsu together.